dpersing/ada-a11y-intro/a11y-presentation.md

 ## Exercises

-1. Test your current Sinatra projects for accessibility using VoiceOver and Chrome Accessibility Developer Tools.
+1. Test your current projects for accessibility using VoiceOver with Safari, and Chrome Accessibility Developer Tools.
 If it helps, close your eyes!
 (Also potentially be kind to your neighbors by wearing headphones.)
 1. Update your CSS with any color contrast changes.
 You can use the Contrast Ratio tool to try out different contrasts.
 1. Update your HTML with WAI-ARIA Landmark Roles when they are applicable.
 1. Update any other HTML elements or attributes that aren't valid or don't read as you expect them to.